 - International Roughness Index (IRI)

-- Cracking Percent
+- Cracking

-- Rutting
+- Rutting (Asphalt)

-- Faulting
+- Faulting (Joined Concrete)

 The rule designates that MDOT is required to establish two and four year targets for pavement condition on the NHS.
 There are two sets of targets, one for the Interstate System, and the other for the Non-Interstate NHS.
-The first performance period takes place from January 1, 2018 to December 31, 2022, with MDOT targets due on May 20, 2018.
 MDOT is required to submit biennial progress reports to FHWA.
 There are four performance measures for assessing pavement condition based on composite analysis of the metrics.
 MDOT has provided the following information on performance measure baselines and targets:

-Table 6-2 Pavement Condition Performance Measures
+Table 6-2: NHS Pavement Condition Performance Measures

-Pavement Condition Metric Statewide Baseline State Target % of Interstate pavement of Good Condition 46% To be determined % of Interstate pavement in Poor Condition 9% To be determined % of Non-Interstate NHS pavement in Good Condition 49% To be determined % of Non-Interstate NHS pavement in Poor Condition 19% To be determined
+NHS Pavement Condition 2022-25 Baseline 2-Year Target 4-Year Target % of Interstate pavement in Good Condition 70.4% 59.2% 56.7% % of Interstate pavement in Poor Condition 1.8% 5% 5% % of Non-Interstate NHS pavement in Good Condition 41.6% 33.1% 33.1% % of Non-Interstate NHS pavement in Poor Condition 8.9% 10% 10%

-2. NHS Bridges
+2) NHS Bridges